lee2sman/p4va-spring2019/week4/README.md

 [link](https://editor.p5js.org/2sman/sketches/lTp1-QOME) to example code sketch in the web editor

-**Be careful that the web editor breaks if you have spaces in the font file's name**
+**Be careful: The web editor won't dislpay the sketch properly if you have spaces in the font file's name**

 Some things to keep in mind.
-Your font can be a .otf, .ttf file saved locally, or at a URL online.
+Your font can be an .otf, .ttf file saved locally, or at a URL online.
 This is an asynchronous operation, so it's best to load the font in ```preload()``` to make sure the font is ready by the time you start drawing text to the screen.

 Note that some browsers block loading fonts from another URL for security reasons.

 - Loadfont [reference](http://p5js.org/reference/#/p5/loadFont) page

+There are many places to find fonts.
+One of the most active ones is [DaFont](https://www.dafont.com/).

 # Rollovers (buttons)